Home medicine services are expanded

 Most dentists work only in their offices.
 But some make home visits, like Charles Doring, a dentist in Rockville, Maryland, who travels equipped with a portable cabinet on wheels that carries a portable X-ray machine, a compressor, a suction device and his headlamp.

-Mobile dental units have been springing up across the country, many of them designed for older adults, including some serving assisted living centers and nursing homes.
+Mobile dental units have been emerging across the country, many of them designed for older adults, including some serving assisted living centers and nursing homes.
 But they do not normally visit private homes.

 Paul Glassman, a California professor of dentistry, came up with a different approach, called Virtual Dental Home.